-Keep reading to find out if the PWD is the right kind of pooch to add to your family.
+Keep reading to find out if the Portuguese Water Dog is the right kind of pooch to add to your family.

 - General Characteristics of the Portuguese Water Dog